xoolive/traffic/docs/user_guide/docker.rst

 .. image:: images/vscode_attach_to_container.png

-A new instance will be started and you can use all the features of VS Code (including jupyter notebooks) the same way you used to.
+A new instance will be started, and you can use all the features of VS Code (including Jupyter notebooks) the same way you used to.

 Create your own Dockerfile
 --------------------------